kintrix007/blog/contributing-to-nixpkgs/index.md

 make install
 ```

-Let's copy over the actual build and install commands into [the
+Let's copy over the build and install commands into [the
 derivation](./vlc-bittorrent-2.nix).
 We already have cloning the repo figured
 out declaratively with `fetchGit`.